auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 “...scientists gain knowledge not by proofs but by refutations of good conjectures and by replacing them with new and better ones.
 These new conjectures avoid earlier mistakes, explain more, and invite new tests,” [IEP](https://www.iep.utm.edu/cr-ratio/).

 Be bold in your hypotheses so you can be wrong!
 Many points of critical rationalism appeal to me.
 Scientific theories are almost like evolutionary entities themselves.
 Theories must survive the challenge of criticisms.
 Like a beautiful sculpture trapped in stone, we must use our tools to chip away at the excess and retain the stable core leading to incredibly useful knowledge and know-how.
-Critical rationalism is adaptable; it reacts to criticism.
+Critical rationalism is adaptable by reacting to criticism.
 If some other method is better, there should be a path of criticisms which guide critical rationalism to the better theory.

 **Are you a Critical Rationalist?**